k21971/EvilHack/doc/evilhack-changelog.md

 - Draugr, undead monsters are immune to lycanthropy
 - Draugr get a slight AC bonus when wearing armor pieces made of bone
+- Monsters will use a wand of undead turning directly against the player if they are Draugr or poly'd into an undead monster